Chamomile Poppyseed Cake with Grapefruit Curd

 I used this recipe from Cookie Dough and Oven Mitt, adjusted slightly to use 1/3 cup cornstarch to make the curd a bit thicker for cake.

-- My Life in France by Julia Child (I actually just finished it)
+- My Life in France by Julia Child (I actually just finished it and it was hilarious and lovely and completely Julia)